timacdonald/framework/pr.md

 ### Memoizing values

-Similar to the recently introduced `Cache::memo` feature, cache objects can also have their values memoized to  ensure they are only retrieved from the cache once per request, job, or command.
+Similar to the recently introduced `Cache::memo` feature, Cache objects can also have their value memoized to ensure they are only retrieved from the cache once per request, job, or command, by attaching the `Memoized` attribute to the class:

 ```php
 <?php